narbulut

 1. Initial Access

-The attacker gains sysadmin-level (or equivalent) access to the SQL server.
-Common vectors include:
+The attacker gains access to the SQL server with sysadmin (or equivalent) privileges.
+Common vectors:

 • Weak or default passwords (sa, root, system/manager).